sagar-pa/plume/README.md

 # Plume
-This is the public repository of all the code part of the paper [*Practically High-Performant Neural Adaptive Video Streaming*](https://dl.acm.org/doi/10.1145/3696401).
+This is the public repository of the code part of the paper [*Practically High-Performant Neural Adaptive Video Streaming*](https://dl.acm.org/doi/10.1145/3696401), the **Best Paper award** winner at ACM CoNext 2024.

-This is a clean implementation of the adaptive bitrate reinfrocement learning environment in [Open AI's Gym](https://github.com/openai/gym).
+This is a clean implementation of the adaptive bitrate reinforcement learning environment in [Open AI's Gym](https://github.com/openai/gym).
 The code is partly based off of the code in [Park Project](https://github.com/park-project/park/tree/master/park/envs/abr_sim), [Pensieve](https://github.com/hongzimao/pensieve) and [Puffer](https://github.com/StanfordSNR/puffer).

 If you are using any of this code (or any of the [deployment code](https://github.com/sagar-pa/abr_rl_test)) as part of a research project, we ask that you please cite the original paper:
 ```BibTeX